schmir/bbfreeze/README.rst

 LICENSE
 ======================================================================
-bbfreeze contains a modified copy of modulegraph, which is distributed under the MIT license and is copyrighted by Bop Ippolito.
+bbfreeze contains a modified copy of modulegraph, which is distributed under the MIT license and is copyrighted by Bob Ippolito.

 bbfreeze contains a modified copy of getpath.c from the python distribution, which is distributed under the python software